scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `C` (urrINF): Specifies a 2-bits index (0-based) pointing to the current info field for the packet on its way through the network.
 For details, see [](#offset-calc) below.
 - `CurrHF`: Specifies a 6-bits index (0-based) pointing to the current hop field for the packet on its way through the network.
 For details, see [](#offset-calc) below.
-Note that the `CurrHF` index must point to a hop field that is part of the current path segment, as indicated by the `CurrINF` index.
+Note that the `CurrHF` index MUST point to a hop field that is part of the current path segment, as indicated by the `CurrINF` index.

 Both indices are used by SCION routers when forwarding data traffic through the network.
 The SCION routers also increment the indexes if required.
 For more details, see [](#process-router).

 - `Seg{0,1,2}Len`: The number of hop fields in a given segment.
 Seg{i}Len > 0 implies that segment *i* contains at least one hop field, which means that info field *i* exists.
 (If Seg{i}Len = 0 then segment *i* is empty, meaning that this path does not include segment *i*, and therefore there is no info field *i*.)
 The following rules apply:

-  - The total number of hop fields in an end-to-end path must equal the sum of all `Seg{0,1,2}Len` contained in this end-to-end path.
+  - The total number of hop fields in an end-to-end path MUST be equal to the sum of all `Seg{0,1,2}Len` contained in this end-to-end path.
   - It is an error to have Seg{X}Len > 0 AND Seg{Y}Len == 0, where 2 >= *X* > *Y* >= 0.
-That is, if path segment Y is empty, the following path segment X must also be empty.
+That is, if path segment Y is empty, the following path segment X MUST also be empty.

 - `RSV`: Unused and reserved for future use.